Ayoubly993/django-blog/README.md

-# My Awesome Blog
+# My Django Blog

-Welcome to My Awesome Blog!
+Welcome to My Django Blog!
 This is a place where I share my thoughts, ideas, and experiences on various topics.

 ## Features